Bian Dang, Wolli Creek

 Location: Wolli Creek

-The traditional concept of street food in Asian culture brings a modern casualisation of dining experience and provides a simplified dining concept to Sydney patrons.
-A unique feature is the four grid design in the logo which reflects the traditional Chinese language characters and also is an inspiration for the interior’s minimalist design.
+The traditional concept of street food in Asian culture brings a modern casualisation of the dining experience and provides a simplified dining concept to Sydney patrons.
+A unique feature is the four-grid design in the logo which reflects the traditional Chinese language characters which also provides inspiration for the interior’s minimalist design.
 Having a simple yet clean colour palette, the attention is drawn to the food that’s served.
-Many of Bian Dang’s food are a culinary mashup of traditional flavours and contemporary processes.
+Many of Bian Dang’s dishes are a culinary mashup of traditional flavours and contemporary processes.

-Bian Dang’s counter is the main feature interpreting contemporary street food and its visibility is seen from the three glazed shopfronts.
-A pitched roof house silhouette is structured to highlight the kitchen as the main feature.
-Within the walls of the restaurant, striking graffiti are present.
-One of the notable graffiti is the Lucky Cat which in Japanese and Chinese culture is believed to bring good luck to the owner.
-This is a reflection of Bian Dang business nature of being a Chinese restaurant.
+The contemporary design of Bian Dang’s counter is the main feature, with a pitched roof house silhouette is structured to highlight the kitchen and its visibility is seen from the three glazed shopfronts.
+Within the walls and columns of the restaurant, there are splashes of graffiti which presents a strong street vibe.
+One of the notable graffiti pieces is the Lucky Cat which in Chinese and Japanese culture is believed to bring good luck to the owner and every customer.